 Optometrist Logo Ideas:

 The sparse detail in this logo and the use of black and white make it easy to focus on the frames and the brand name.
-The use of Federo, a typeface based on lettering from the early 1900s, with its regular proportions, increases the clarity and legibility of the brand name.
+The use of the Federo typeface, with its regular proportions, increases the legibility of the brand name.
 The face wearing glasses is a trendy icon that suits this modern design.

-The bold, wide open eyes in this logo impart a sense of humor and fun, and indicate what your business is about.
-The blue font which links to the glasses frame is Poppins, derived from the geometric sans serif typeface collection.
+The bold, wide open eyes in this logo impart a sense of humor and fun and indicate what your business is about.
+The blue typeface which links to the glasses frame is Poppins, derived from the geometric sans serif typeface collection.
 Together, the design is effective on the transparent background.

 The eyeglass wearing owl provides a bit of fun and whimsy to your logo.
-The black and white design also demands attention, while balancing the icon and test.
-The Pacifico Regular font, which appears to be handwritten complements the informality of the logo.
+The black and white design is professional and demands attention, while balancing the icon and text.
+The Pacifico typeface, which appears to be handwritten, complements the informality of the logo.

-In this unusual logo, the eye is presented as a target suggesting that your company aims to remedy eye issues.
-The medical nature of your business is highlighted by the presence of three red crosses placed in close proximity to the eye.
-The Sacramento typeface is based on hand-lettering.
+In this unusual logo, the eye is presented as a target, suggesting that your company aims to remedy eye issues.
+The medical nature of your business is highlighted by the presence of three red crosses as well as the blue circular frames.
+The Sacramento typeface softens this stark design.

 How do I choose an appropriate optometry logo?

-- You can use Zarla and start the process by adding your company name and the type of business you run.
+- Use Zarla and start the process by adding your company name and the type of business you run.

 - Try out different colors and fonts that you think will go well with your brand.